 Students have 3 periods of German each week and gain a firm grounding in the language as well as the culture.
 Students learn to converse about many topics such as family, hobbies and school life.
-Our German Language Assistant holds a weekly German lunch-time club or after-school club, where you can learn more about the culture and life in German-speaking countries through discussion, games, music and film.

 THE GOVERNMENT AND POLITICS DEPARTMENT